astralord/astralord.github.io/_posts/2023-07-03-building-aligned-intelligence-systems-part-i-creating-gpt-assistant.md

 </script>

 ![](.)
-*Bird-eye view of GPT architecture.
+*Simplified view of GPT architecture.
 Recently other techniques to encode token positions have appeared, such as [Rotary Position Embeddings (RoPE)](https://arxiv.org/pdf/2104.09864.pdf) and [Attention with Linear Biases (ALiBi)](https://arxiv.org/pdf/2108.12409.pdf).
 They are out of the scope of this post*

-The key innovation of GPT was its use of a transformer architecture, which allowed the model to process long sequences of text more efficiently than previous models.
-This made GPT particularly well-suited for tasks that require generating long, coherent pieces of text, such as writing articles or answering questions.
+The key innovation of GPT is its use of a transformer architecture, which allows the model to process long sequences of text efficiently.
+This makes GPT particularly well-suited for tasks that require generating long, coherent pieces of text, such as writing articles or answering questions.
 The core of the transformer is a dot product attention operation, which takes as input a set of queries $\mathbf{Q}$, keys $\mathbf{K}$ and values $\mathbf{V}$ and outputs

 $$\operatorname{Attention}(\mathbf{Q}, \mathbf{K}, \mathbf{V}) = \operatorname{softmax} \Big( \frac{\mathbf{QK}^T}{\sqrt{d_k}}  \Big) \cdot \mathbf{V}, $$